simasce/WindowKiller/README.md

 # WindowKiller

-**WindowKiller** is a utility for Windows that allows you to visually target and terminate running processes by clicking on their windows.
-It provides a transparent, full-screen overlay that highlights the window under your mouse cursor and displays its process name and current mouse coordinates.
-When you click, it prompts for confirmation and then kills the selected process.
+**WindowKiller** is a utility for Windows that allows you to visually target and terminate running processes by clicking on their windows.<br>
+It provides a transparent, full-screen overlay that highlights the window under your mouse cursor and displays its process name and current mouse coordinates.<br>
+When you click on a window, it prompts for confirmation and then kills the targeted process.

 ## Features